 - Infant observation

 The Institute for Arts in Therapy Education (IATE) is a leading training institution specialising in the field of psychotherapy with the arts and the psychological treatment of children.
 IATE was the first college to run a UKCP registered Integrative Child Psychotherapy training.
 For many years the Institute and its sister company, The Centre for Child Mental Health, have been frontrunners in the field of.
 We run a rich variety of child therapy/ child mental health courses.

-The Institute for Arts in Therapy; Education is extending the range of programmes available to qualified professionals by developing an MA in Child Psychotherapy Conversion Course.
+The Institute for Arts in Therapy; Education is extending the range of programmes available to qualified professionals by developing a Post-Qualifying Diploma in Integrative Child Psychotherapy Course.
 This is in response to the increase in the number of health professionals who have completed an adult training but wish to work with children and young people.
 In differentiating between Adult and Child training the Institute has long held the belief that those working clinically with children and young people require specific knowledge, skills and techniques.
 The recognition that professionals need to evidence specific training and qualifications has led to the UKCP creating a register specific to Child Counsellors and Psychotherapists.
-To meet this requirement for specialised child training we have developed our conversion programme.
+To meet this requirement for specialised child training we have developed our PQ Dip programme.

-The Conversion Course will be valued by counsellors or psychotherapists who want to gain:
+The Post-Qualifiying Diploma will be valued by counsellors or psychotherapists who want to gain: